-- 362 (141).
-Family and Community Services (Not offered 2006-2007) (Same as Women's Studies 381).
+- 346 (176).
+African American Women: Unheard Voices and Contemporary Lifestyles (Spring; Hill-Butler) (Same as Women's Studies 376).
+This course examines the socialization of black womanhood.
+We will explore how certain socio-historical norms shape black women's ideas about race, gender, class, sexuality, constructions of femininity, and public and private activism.
+Understanding the complexities of strategies of resistance to multiple and intersecting oppressions (race, class, gender, sexuality, etc.) forms the focus of the course.
+GenEd: CDAA, LCC suggested prerequisites Soc 230,Soc 233,WGS 100, CDAA,LCC - 358T (158A).
+Marine Policy and the Maritime Environment (Not offered 2007-2008) An examination of social life in maritime communities and the shaping of the national and international marine policies.
+To be taken in conjunction with Marine Studies Term Abroad. - 359 (159).
+Environmental Policy and Resource Management (Not offered 2007-2008).
+An examination of environmental issues and problems such as acid rain, ocean dumping, and nuclear wastes, and the social forces that shape environmental policies. - 360 (140).
+Domestic Violence (Fall; ) (Same as Women's Studies 382).
+A sociological examination of issues and questions raised by violence within American families.
+The public definition of family violence, subjective experiences of abusers and victims, social and individual causes and consequences of abuse, complexities and problems of social interventions. - 362 (141).
+Family and Community Services (Same as Women's Studies 381).
 An examination of the response of community organizations and services to family life.
 Particular issues will include spouse and child abuse, juvenile delinquency, teenage pregnancy, daycare, and family instability and mental health.
-Visits to community and human service organizations will also be arranged.
-WAC - 364 (142).
+Visits to community and human service organizations will also be arranged. - 364 (142).
 Sex and Motherhood (Spring; Grigsby) (Same as Women's Studies 327).
 An analysis of selected issues in the regulation of human reproduction & family building, primarily from sociological and feminist perspectives.
 Topics such as birth control, abortion, adolescent pregnancy, infertility & pregnancy are examined in historical and cross-cultural contexts with particular focus on the variables of gender, class and race. - 370 (122).
-Public Health Care Policy and Society (Not offered 2006-2007).
+Public Health Care Policy and Society .
 An overview of public health with emphasis on the impact of large-scale social and cultural forces on the health of the public.
 The epidemiology of selected diseases, injuries, and the addictive disorders; the health effects of exposure to environmental and work place toxins; the role of nutrition in health. - 372 (120).
-Comparative Health Care Systems (Not offered 2006-2007).
+Comparative Health Care Systems (Not offered 2007-2008).
 An in-depth survey of health care systems from a cross-cultural perspective, of particular interest to health care providers and practitioners and to students interested in comparative health care systems, particularly those planning to go on the Health Systems Term Abroad. - 374 (124).
-Mental Health and Society (Spring; Tyson).
+Mental Health and Society (Tyson).
 A general introduction to the social scientific study of mental health.
 Topics include theories of mental illness, epidemiology of mental illness, the social experience of being a mental patient, and contemporary issues in mental health. - 385 (181).
-Internship in the Delivery of Human Services (Not offered 2006-2007).
+Internship in the Delivery of Human Services .
 Designed to provide the student with work and research experience within a human service organization.
 Registration by application filed during fall term and by permission of instructor. - 386 (182).
 Eldercare Internship Seminar (Spring; Relyea).
-Designed to facilitate the integration of hands-on work experience with knowledge of practices and policies in long-term care for the elderly. - 490-497 (190-197).
-Independent Study (Fall, Winter, Spring; Staff).
-Prerequisite: Permission of the department chair. - 498-499 (009-199).
-Senior Thesis in Sociology (Fall, Winter, Spring; Staff).
-Special project for senior majors.
+Designed to facilitate the integration of hands-on work experience with knowledge of practices and policies in long-term care for the elderly. - 450.
+Environmental Seminar (cross listed with ENS 450).
+The focus of this seminar is on the implementation of different environmental policies.
+Internships at the NYS Dept of Environmental Conservation and local environmental organizations are part of this course